 Check of the internet connection throughout the facility to verify that the signal strength is adequate to support livestreaming video and audio during the actual remote interactive evaluation.

+Pre-Testing IT systems and inspection site selection

+Once everything is in place, pre-testing of IT and connection is recommended e.g. one week before inspection.
+The test should include any remote sites of the facility.
+The feasibility study should include testing of the following elements:

+Security/Access to the Online Portal

+Telephone or Video Conference Capacity

+Screen-Sharing Capability

+Wi-Fi Signal Strength

+Computer Hardware and Connectivity

 Conducting Virtual Inspection

 Facilities are expected to cooperate with the same level of transparency as they would during an onsite inspection.
-All appropriate staff are expected to be available at scheduled times for interviews and other virtual interactions and the facility to be operational to the extent possible for the Authority to evaluate areas and operations of interest (e.g., manufacturing, laboratory, packaging)
+All appropriate staff are expected to be available at scheduled times for interviews and other virtual interactions and the facility to be operational to the extent possible for the Authority to evaluate areas and operations of interest (e.g., manufacturing, laboratory, packaging,…etc)

 As part of a virtual inspection, the Authority may: